thampiman/Android-Projects/README.md

    - The following file formats are supported: avi, asf, wmv, wma, mp4, mp3, mov, 3gp, ogg, ogm, mkv, rm, wav, flac, flv, mxf
    - By default, the entire hard disk is scanned but the user can set a specific folder to save time

-The connection with VLC is made on port 1005.
+The connection with VLC is made on TCP port 1005.

 ### Remotainment Android App (*Work in Progress*)
-The Android app is a simple remote controller.
-It allows the user to connect to the server app using the *power* button.
+The client app is a simple remote controller.
+It allows the user to connect to the server using the *power* button.
 A list of the media files on the PC can be obtained and specific files can be chosen for playback on VLC.
 This app is currently a work in progress.

 License
 =====